CHAPTER SIXTEEN

 Mitchell grinned.
 “It is a big fucking show, isn’t it?
 Chris D is a master of theatrics.”

-“Chris D took us to some party last year his boys from High School were throwing.
+“He took us to some party last year his boys from High School were throwing.
 It was filled with guys just like him—thugged out rich kids who watched one too many rap videos.”
-I grinned at my friend and added, “You would’ve fit right in!”
+I grinned at my friend and added, “You would’ve fit right in.”

 “Fuck you.”